Montreal-Quakers/website/home.md

 ## [<i class="fas fa-map-marker-alt fa-fw color-1-dark-text"></i> ](/directions){: class="linkoff" aria-label="Directions"}[Where we meet](/directions)

 Our main meeting is on Sundays at the [Greene Centre](/directions).
 See our [COVID information page](/covid-19) for more details.
 Here are our opportunities to join us:
-* [Sunday Meeting](/directions), Sunday September 12th and 19th at 11 AM we invite fully vaccinated people near Lionel-Groulx metro.
-September 26th we meet on Zoom ([contact us for the link](/contact)).
-Worship for all on Zoom every Sunday at 11 as well.
+* [Sunday Meeting](/directions), worship on Zoom every Sunday **and** every Sunday except the last Sunday of the month, we invite fully vaccinated people near Lionel-Groulx metro.
+Exceptionally, November 7th we meet on Zoom ([contact us for the link](/contact)).
 * [Midweek Meeting](/midweek), Wednesdays at 7PM on Zoom.
-* [Quebec City Worship Group](/quebec), first Sunday of the month at 11 AM in person in old Quebec.
+* [Quebec City Worship Group](/quebec), first Sunday of the month at 1 PM in person in old Quebec.
 * [Laurentian Worship Group](/laurentians), Sundays at 10:30 AM in Saint-Hippolyte in person.
 * [South Shore Worship Group](/south_shore) may form soon after the pandemic, likely in Saint-Lambert.
 [Contact us](/contact) for updates.